convenia/Pigeon/docs/TESTING.md

 You can fake a connection to the broker using `Pigeon::fake()` to speed up your tests.

-## Asserts
+## Asserting
- We added some methods to test your code and assert certain behaviours and check if things worked.
+ Pigeon has methods to test your code, asset certain behaviors and check if things are working.

-### Publish
+### Publishing
  You can easily check if a message was correctly published using the `assertPublished` method;

  Let's assume you have a controller that publishes a message: